 The relationship Rx: Reflect on whether you’re getting what you want out of your relationship, and either make changes so that you are, or shift your mind-set.

-5. You’re in need of a a little self-compassion.
+5. You’re in need of a little self-compassion

 Dr. Taitz says sometimes, you just need to be easier on yourself.
 “Self-compassion is a really powerful remedy for loneliness,” she says.
 “Not only do we need other people, but we need it for ourselves.”
 If you’re beating yourself up, telling yourself you aren’t good enough or not worthy of someone’s love, that can affect your relationship and how you feel in it.

 The relationship Rx: Try doing a short loving kindness meditation on a regular basis if you feel like you’re in need of a little self-love and confidence.
 “During this type of meditation, you offer yourself love and also other people love,” Dr. Taitz says.
 “It’s important to be a good friend to yourself.”

 There are so many different factors that can cause feeling lonely in a relationship—whether you’re in a relationship or not.
 But an unexpected positive effect of these feelings bubbling up is they allow for they opportunity to evaluate if your wants and needs are being met—both inside your relationship and in other areas of your life.